Skip to content

 transport/

-base.py # TransportProtocol interface
+interfaces/driver.py # TransportDriver interface

-http.py # JSON over HTTP
+drivers/http_driver.py # JSON over HTTP

-sse.py # Server-Sent Events
+drivers/sse_driver.py # Server-Sent Events

-stdio.py # STDIO transport
+drivers/stdio_driver.py # STDIO transport

-streamable_http.py # Streamable HTTP (JSON + SSE, session headers)
+drivers/stream_http_driver.py # Streamable HTTP (JSON + SSE, session headers)

 reports/

-reporter.py # Aggregates results
+reporter/ # Aggregates results + DI plumbing

-formatters.py # Console/JSON/Text formatters
+formatters/ # Console/JSON/Text/HTML/etc. formatters

 safety_reporter.py # Safety-specific report